Written by UConn Dietetics Masters student Chris Blancarte

 1. Read Nutrition Labels

 Virtually every food product you buy at the store has a Nutrition Facts Label.
 It’s a law.
-The nutrition labellabel shows the amount of sodium that is in the food.
+The label shows the amount of sodium that is in the food.
 Other useful information about the food includes the suggested serving size, calories, fat, protein, carbohydrates, and vitamins and minerals.
 The general goal for sodium, according to the Dietary Guidelines for Americans, is an intake of under 2,300mg of sodium per day 2.

 2. Know Where Salt Hides